 This guided walking tour of the Florence of the Medici family will take you to some of the Italian city's most important monuments, revealing the history of the richest family in Italy and their huge impact on the art and architecture of the region.
-You'll visit the Palazzo Pitti, a majestic Renaissance palace.
-It was bought by the Medicis in 1549 and was their chief place of residence for 200 years.

-Inside the Pitti Palace, the Medici family would hold extravagant parties and banquets as a display of their power and wealth.
+Amongst the family members, there were three popes, two queens, various military leaders and a number of politicians, like Lorenzo "The Magnificent".
 Did you know that this family governed Florence for 350 years?

-Your expert guide will explain their history and reveal curious facts surrounding them while you contemplate the famous Vasari Corridor, a covered passageway that connects the palace with the Palazzo Vecchio, commissioned by the Duke Cosimo I de' Medici in 1565 so that he could pass freely between the palaces without mixing with the public.
+Your expert guide will explain their history and reveal curious facts surrounding them while you contemplate the famous Vasari Corridor, a covered passageway that connects the palace with the Palazzo Vecchio so that the Medici family could pass freely between the palaces without mixing with the public.

 When to book?